 My Parents Experience in Deciding to Homeschool in High School

 Even my own parents doubted their abilities.
 They toyed with the idea of sending us to school for high school.
-After realizing they could no longer keep up with learning all the material we needed to learn before we studied it (up to high school, my father had been learning all the math lessons before we learned them so he could teach them to us), they thought they had no other choice but to enroll us in a school.
+Finally, after realizing they could no longer keep up with learning all the material we needed to learn before we studied it (up to high school, my father had been learning all the math lessons before we learned them so he could teach them to us), they thought they had no other choice but to enroll us in a school.
 They also had questions about how we would transition to college without a high school completion certificate.

 My parents eventually decided to keep homeschooling us when we strongly (and tearfully) objected to school.
 This is what my Dad, Bill thought: